biologyguy/BuddySuite/README.md

     $: chmod +x BuddySuite.py
     $: ./BuddySuite.py

-By default, the installer will place short form sym-links to the main tools in your PATH ('sb' for SeqBuddy, 'alb' for AlignBuddy, 'pb' for PhyloBuddy, and 'db' for DatabaseBuddy), so they can be accessed quickly ([examples in the wiki](https://github.com/biologyguy/buddysuite/wiki) use these short forms).
+By default, the installer will create short form sym-links for the main tools in your PATH ('sb' for SeqBuddy, 'alb' for AlignBuddy, 'pb' for PhyloBuddy, and 'db' for DatabaseBuddy), so they can be accessed quickly ([examples in the wiki](https://github.com/biologyguy/buddysuite/wiki) use these short forms).
 The full names of each tool will also be added to PATH.
 If working outside the context of a graphical OS (on a cluster, for example), the installer may be run with the -cmd flag, which will walk you through the install processes directly from the command line.

-Once out of alpha, the installer will only bundle stable release versions of the BuddySuite.
+Once the BuddySuite moves out of beta, the installer will only bundle stable release versions of the BuddySuite.
  If bugs are found they will be fixed, but the *expected* behavior will not be changed once the release is finalized.
  Likewise, new features added to the development versions will not become available in the installer until the next release.
 Versions of each tool or the installer can be displayed using the -v flag.

 ## Development version installation
 All new features are developed in the 'workshop' versions of the buddy programs.
 These may be less stable than the